ASSOCIATE IN APPLIED SCIENCE DEGREE IN NURSING

 - The following grading system is used by the Nursing faculty:

-- A student receiving a W or a grade less than C+ in NURS 101 or 102 must reapply for admission to the Nursing program through the Admissions Office in accordance with specified application deadlines.
+- A student receiving a W or a grade less than C+ in NURS 101 must reapply for admission to the Nursing program through the Admissions Office in accordance with specified application deadlines.

 - A student seeking re-entry to the Nursing program must meet program policies in effect at the date of re-entry.